-The first bridge on this place was a wooden bridge built in the year 966, that was destroyed by a flood in 1117.
-Reconstructed from stone, it was swept away again in 1333.
+The first bridge on this site was a wooden one built in the year 966, that was destroyed by a flood in 1117.
+Reconstructed from stone, the bridge was swept away again in 1333.

-Ponte Vecchio is composed of three segmental arches: the main arch has a span of 30 meters and a 4.4 meters height, and the two side arches each span 27 meters and have a height of 3.5 meters.
+Ponte Vecchio is composed of three segmental arches: the main arch has a span of 30 meters and 4.4 meters in height, and the two side arches each span 27 meters and have a height of about 3.5 meters.

-Since the 13th century, shops have been built on the bridge.
+Starting with the 13th century, various shops were built on the bridge.
 At first, there were all sorts of shops, from butchers to fishmongers, but in 1593, Ferdinando I de’ Medici, Grand Duke of Tuscany, decreed that only goldsmiths and jewellers will be allowed on the bridge.

-In 1565, Giorgio Vasari built for the Medici family the Vasari Corridor, that passes over the shops of Ponte Vecchio, connecting Palazzo Pitti and Palazzo Vecchio.
+In 1565, Giorgio Vasari built the Vasari Corridor (Corridoio Vasariano) at the behest of the Medici family, that passes over the shops of Ponte Vecchio, connecting Palazzo Pitti and Palazzo Vecchio.

-In the year 1900, a bronze bust of Benvenuto Cellini, a great Florentine sculptor and goldsmith, was placed in the middle of the bridge, on the Eastern side.
+In the year 1900, a bronze bust of Benvenuto Cellini, a great Florentine sculptor and goldsmith, was placed in the middle of the bridge, on its western side.

-On 4th of November 1966, the bridge was severely damaged by flood of the river Arno.
+On November 4, 1966, the bridge was severely damaged by the flood of the Arno River.

 HOW TO GET THERE